formatjs/formatjs/website/docs/core-concepts/icu-syntax.md

 ### `{selectordinal}` Format

 The `{key, selectordinal, matches}` is used to choose output based on the ordinal pluralization rules (1st, 2nd, 3rd, etc.) of the current locale.
-It is very similar to the {plural} format above except that the value is mapped to an ordinal plural category.
+It is very similar to the \{plural\} format above except that the value is mapped to an ordinal plural category.

 The match is a literal value and is matched to one of these plural categories.
 Not all languages use all plural categories.